Helpful Tips

 Quit smoking and avoid alcohol

 Smoking and drinking alcohol can have negative health effects, including those related to heart health.
-The American Heart Association recommends quiting smoking and avoiding alcohol, but if drinking alcohol, doing so in moderation.
+The American Heart Association recommends quitting smoking and avoiding alcohol, but if drinking alcohol, doing so in moderation.

 Remember you are NOT ALONE IN THIS